 - Care should be taken when removing utensils or the glass turntable, as they may become hot during cooking. - Only use a thermometer that is designed or recommended for use in the microwave oven. - Ensure the turntable is in place when you operate the oven.

 Other Helpful Instructions

-For best results and more enjoyable cooking, please read these comments thoroughly.
+For best results and more enjoyable cooking, 5.
+It may be necessary to increase or decrease the please read these comments thoroughly.

 For Best Results: